 Additional information is at:

 GENERAL ACCOMPLISHMENTS OF BOLROA/BOLPFA brief scan of our ongoing projects (see Current Board and Committees) gives further insight into the benefits BOLROA/BOLPF brings to Black Oak Lake.
 We combat Invasive Species such as Eurasian Water- milfoil with a multi-pronged approach as we inspect boats, monitor the shoreline, and commission annual professional surveys.
-We recently secured $31,000 in state grants to fund these purposes.
+We have secured over $50,000 in state grants to fund these purposes.
 We participate in the DNR’s Citizen Lake Monitor System which entails taking water samples at several times of the year and sending them to DNR analysis labs in Madison to watch for any destructive trends in our water chemistry.
 We have established a 501 © 3 foundation for lake protection (see Preservation Foundation) which has attracted over $60,000 as of 2016.
 We have secured DNR “Lake Planning” grants totaling $60,000 (so far) to support professional study and monitoring of the lake and its environs.
 We publish newsletter articles training folks on all aspects of lake stewardship.
 And we see results.
 For the years 2008 thru 2015 Black Oak Lake was named the clearest of Wisconsin’s 15,000+ lakes!
 We have a program of on-water safety and education.
 We have succeeded in getting DNR fish plantings in addition to what would ordinarily have been done.
 And BOLROA facilitates many fun projects such as boat parades, dinners, and picnics.

 We even have our own theme song!